Stop me if you’ve heard this one: a bunch of bluegrass enthusiasts walk into a jam…

 Ryan Harlin, voice, guitar

 Ryan’s childhood was a series of well-meaning attempts to play old-time music, from the time in the 3rd grade when he lugged his cello to a fiddler’s convention, to his brief tenure as a Philadelphia Mummer because they played banjos.
 Ultimately he found his way and became a multi-instrumentalist (guitar, banjo, mandolin, voice), music producer, and songwriter.
-Ryan is the newest member to Mostly Marys and brings a welcomed third voice to the harmonies along with some of his own favorite songs to perform.
+Ryan brings a welcomed third voice to the harmonies along with some original songs.

 At a young age, Scott took over his sister’s student acoustic guitar, then as a teen got his first cheap electric guitar and amp from her boyfriend.
 In his early twenties he discovered electric bass and backed a variety of rock, pop, country, and singer-songwriter artists.
-A few years back, he finally got an upright bass, through which he discovered a new set of great musicians playing country blues, old-time, and bluegrass tunes.
+A few years back, he finally got an upright bass, through which he discovered a new set of great musicians playing country blues, bluegrass, old-time, and other genres.